wariskhan1/Software-Engineering-Coursework/persona/User Stories.md

 # Tasks defined as user stories

-**As a geography teacher, I want to teach pupils basic knowledge of the world so I am looking for a website that allows students to enjoy scrolling through the website without being bored and they could use the website as its substitute for books which can result in wasting time.**
+**As a geography teacher, I want to teach pupils basic knowledge of the world so I am looking for a website that allows students to enjoy scrolling through the website without being bored and so that they could use the website as its substitute for books which can result in wasting time.**

 **As a geography teacher, I would like my students to be able to easily search for information about the world